www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_rejection_reasons.md

 |-----------|-------------|
 | per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
 | page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
+| include_defaults | When included and set to true, this will also return Greenhouse's default rejection reasons which are included automatically in each account.

 <br>
 [See noteworthy response attributes.] (#the-rejection-reason-object)